debasishbsws/docker-in-practice/docker-in-practice-2.md

-Before starting with this part 2, I recommend you check part 1 of the "Docker in Practice" series.
+If you are already a Developer or just started with development (Frontend, Backend, Node dev, Python-dev, etc) knowledge of Containers will be incredibly beneficial to your development journey.
+And if you are planning to learn or learning DevOps it is something necessary to know.
+This Blog on Docker will help you learn some of the intermediate concepts like Dockerfile and Docker Volume.
+Before starting with this part 2, I recommend you check [part 1 of the "Docker in Practice"](https://blog.debasishbsws.me/docker-in-practice-part-1) series where we covered the Basics of Docker.

-# Build an Image
+# Dockerfile

 A Dockerfile is a text file that contains instructions for building a Docker image.
 A Docker image is a lightweight, stand-alone, executable package that includes everything needed to run a piece of software, including the application code, system tools, libraries, and runtime.